Skip to content

 In a Nutshell

-Multiple smart pointers can jointly own the same object; the object is automatically released only when the last owner is destroyed or reset.
+Multiple smart pointers can share ownership of the same object.
+The object is automatically released only when the last owner is destroyed or reset.

 #include <memory>